jbrainz/eventio/README.md

 REFRESH TOKEN: This feature has not been added yet, however axios interceptors logs users with expired token out automatically.

+Profile Screen.

 ### IMPROVEMENTS
-make more reuseable logic in the layouts section of the app. and adding some more css animations and styling.
+make more reuseable logic in the layouts section of the app. and adding some more css animations and styling, and css global variables.

 ## Installation
 In the project directory, you can run.